DEFRA/trade-demo-backend/README.md

 # Trade Demo Backend

-Spring Boot 3.2.11 backend for the Core Delivery Platform (CDP).
-Demonstrates CDP compliance patterns with modern Java idioms.
+Spring Boot 3.2.11 backend for the Core Delivery Platform (CDP)

-**Stack:** Java 21 • Spring Boot 3.2.11 • Maven • MongoDB

 ---

-> **Migration Note:** This repository was migrated from C# ASP.NET to Java Spring Boot on 2025-10-14.
+> **Migration Note:** This repository was migrated from C# ASP.NET.
-> The original .NET code is preserved in the `dotnet-original-code` branch.
-All GitHub OIDC infrastructure
+> The original .NET code is preserved in the `dotnet-original-code` branch
-> and deployment workflows were preserved.

 ---